This page shows who is leading each of the curriculum areas/subjects at Greenfields during 2024/25.

 As soon as our children start with us at Greenfields, Music is high on our agenda.
 We strive to deliver high-quality music provision for all pupils in the three areas of curriculum, co-curricular and enrichment, and against the following key features:

-• Opportunities for our children to enjoy live performance at least once a year
+- Opportunities for our children to enjoy live music

-Singing really is an integral part of our school day at Greenfields.
+Singing really is an integral part of our school day.
 Each week we gather as a whole school for a singing assembly with songs which match the season or theme we are learning about.
+The children learn alongside each other and perform at half termly assemblies.
+In the Autumn term the children have three four opportunities to perform including; harvest festival, remembrance day service, carol singing in our local church and Christmas performances.

 Look at some of the opportunities our children have already had this year;